Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Select guests are eligible for Early Park Admission to Volcano Bay.
 Our Early Park Admission guide provides all of the details.

 If you’re able to, we highly recommend that you take advantage of EPA.
-You’ll still want to follow the order of attractions we suggest below, but you’ll be able to knock out a few far faster than you normally could.
+You’ll still want to follow the order of attractions we suggested above, but you’ll be able to knock out a few far faster than you normally could.
 We recommend arriving 30 minutes prior to the scheduled start of Early Park Admission to maximize your touring and minimize the time you wait.

 If you’re not eligible for EPA, you’ll want to arrive roughly 45 minutes prior to the scheduled park opening to ensure that you’re one of the first to enter.
 (If you’re not sure of the hours at Volcano Bay, take a look at our free crowd calendar.)